Studio 39 Salon: Kansas City’s Original Blonde Specialist Salon

 Which is why very few salons explain it like we do.

 No matter what blonde hair color ideas you have, the team at Studio 39 Salon can match your skin tone with the right hue.
 Do you want caramel blonde, blonde highlights, ashy blonde, champagne blonde, white blonde, or natural blonde hair?
-Like the term master stylist, “blonde specialist” has become another overused term that can be misleading.
+Like the term master stylist, “blonde color specialist” has become another overused term that can be misleading.

 The universal natural color scale is 1-10.
 Black hair is level 1 and blonde hair is level 10.
 Understanding how the hair color level system and its corresponding tones work within it is considered “advanced” color in the professional salon world.
 It’s a specialized type of advanced color work few stylists do, but it’s why we often correct brassy, damaged hair from inexperienced stylists elsewhere.
-If you’ve had a bad color experience elsewhere, rest easy.
-We can get you as light as possible, but there is a certain level of trust we will need.
-Rest assured, if it’s possible, we can achieve it.

 • Natural pigment lightens far easier than artificial

 • Even if you haven’t colored for some time, dye embeds deep in your hair.
-If you want change you’ll need corrective

 • Corrective and blonde work are similar so are priced the same